Data centers with quantum random access memory and quantum networks

-A QDC can be used to realize the unary-to-binary compression described above.
+A QDC can be used to realize the unary-to-binary compression described above, where the precise form implemented using QRAM is originally constructed in our work.
 The compression proceeds in two steps: first, the QDC performs an operation $U$ (defined below) that encodes the location of the single excitation into a $\log N$-qubit address register, then a single QRAM query is performed in order to extract the excitation from the memory.
 In detail, the unitary $U$ enacts the operation,

-We note that the operation $U$ is not equivalent to a QRAM query, cf.~\Cref{eq:QRAM_def_quantum}, so $U$ falls outside the scope of operations that a QDC can perform per the minimal definition.
-As we describe in SM, however, the operation $U$ can be straightforwardly implemented using only minor modifications to standard QRAM architectures.
-Next, a QRAM query [\Cref{eq:QRAM_def_quantum}] extracts the single excitation from the quantum memory and stores it in an output register $Q_2$,
+We note that the operation $U$ is not equivalent to a QRAM query, so $U$ falls outside the scope of operations that a QDC can perform per the minimal definition.
+As we describe in Appendix, however, the operation $U$ can be straightforwardly implemented using only minor modifications to standard QRAM architectures.
+Next, a QRAM query extracts the single excitation from the quantum memory and stores it in an output register $Q_2$,